Skip to content

 30Bottles/month to Napoleon

-The eight cluster into three areas: six in Constantia on the southern flank of Table Mountain (15 minutes south of Cape Town CBD), one in Stellenbosch (Meerlust, 35 km east), and one in Somerset West (Vergelegen, 45 km east).
-All eight can be visited in one long weekend.
-Founding dates have been cross-checked against title deeds, Iziko archives, and each estate's published history; coordinates verified via Google Places.
-The map below embeds a Leaflet view of all eight, with the standalone version linked at the bottom of this section.
+The eight sit in three groups.
+Six are in Constantia, on the southern side of Table Mountain and about 15 minutes' drive south of the Cape Town city centre.
+One is in Stellenbosch (Meerlust, 35 km east), and one is in Somerset West (Vergelegen, 45 km east).
+You can see all eight in one long weekend.
+We checked every founding date against title deeds, the Iziko archives, and each farm's own records, and confirmed the locations on Google.
+The map below shows all eight; the full-screen version is linked underneath it.

-Key takeaway: The Cape's eight pre-1776 wine estates are clustered into three areas – six in Constantia (a 15-minute drive south of Cape Town CBD), one in Stellenbosch (Meerlust, 35 km east), and one in Somerset West (Vergelegen, 45 km east).
-All eight can be visited in a single long weekend.
+Key takeaway: The eight wine farms older than the USA fall into three areas: six in Constantia (about 15 minutes south of the city centre), one in Stellenbosch (Meerlust, 35 km east), and one in Somerset West (Vergelegen, 45 km east).
+You can do all eight in one long weekend.

 Cape Town's wine industry is older than every wine industry in the New World

-The first wine pressing at the Cape was on 2 February 1659, six and a half years after Jan van Riebeeck stepped ashore.
-"Heeden is Gode loff van de Caepse druyven d'eerste mael wijn geparst," Van Riebeeck wrote in his diary that day – "Today, praise be to God, wine was pressed for the first time from Cape grapes."
-Those grapes had been planted on the Company's Garden, the same vegetable plot that today sits in Cape Town's CBD between Adderley Street and Parliament.
-By comparison, California's first vines (at the Spanish missions of San Diego) were planted in 1769 – eighty-seven years after Steenberg's vines went into the ground at the foot of Ou Kaapse Weg.
+The Cape pressed its first wine on 2 February 1659, just six and a half years after Jan van Riebeeck landed to set up a supply station for passing ships.
+He wrote in his diary that day, "Today, praise be to God, wine was pressed for the first time from Cape grapes."
+The vines grew in the Company's Garden, the vegetable plot that still sits in the city centre between Adderley Street and Parliament.
+For comparison, California did not plant its first vines until 1769, at the Spanish missions near San Diego.
+That is eighty-seven years after grapes first went into the ground at Steenberg.

-To make this list, an estate has to clear three bars: founded before 4 July 1776, still operating as a working wine farm in 2026, and open to the public for tastings.
-Eight Cape estates qualify.
-We have ranked them by founding date, with the caveat that Klein Constantia, Buitenverwachting, and Constantia Uitsig were technically all part of Simon van der Stel's original 1685 land grant, split into separate farms after his death in 1712.
-We treat them as four distinct estates because that is how they have functioned, and produced wine, for the past three centuries.
+To make this list, a farm has to pass three tests: it was founded before 4 July 1776, it is still a working wine farm in 2026, and it is open to the public for tastings.
+Eight farms pass.
+We have listed them by founding date.
+One thing to flag: Klein Constantia, Buitenverwachting, and Constantia Uitsig were all once part of Simon van der Stel's single 1685 land grant, and were split into separate farms after he died in 1712.
+We count them as four separate estates because that is how each has run, and made its own wine, for the last three hundred years.

 The map

-Click any marker for the estate's founding date, signature wine, current tasting fee, and a factoid.
-The eight estates fall into three geographic clusters – Constantia in the south (six estates within five minutes of each other), Stellenbosch (Meerlust, on the way to the Eerste River), and Somerset West (Vergelegen, the most far-flung).
+Tap any marker to see that farm's founding date, its star wine, the current tasting price, and a quick fact.
+The eight fall into three groups: Constantia in the south (six farms within five minutes of each other), Stellenbosch (Meerlust, on the road to the Eerste River), and Somerset West (Vergelegen, the furthest out).

 All 8 estates, three clusters, one map